MikeHopcroft/labyrinth/documentation/src/detecting_redundant_rules.src.md

 * **Line 11:** allow ip any 171.64.64.0/21
 * **Line 17:** deny tcp any 171.64.64.1 445

+Note that one cannot necessarily erase all redundant rules and preserve policy semantics.
+Suppose, for example, that a rule was repeated.
+In this case, the `Redundant Rules Report` would show both copies of the repeated rule, but only one copy could be removed, while preserving policy semantics.
+Minimizing a rule set is an iterative process that involves scanning for redundant rules, removing one of these rules, and repeating until there are no remaining redundant rules.

 Note that, for `data/redundant.txt`, we get a different answer, when we use `First-Applicable` convention:

 [//]: # (spawn node build\src\apps\analyze.js data\redundant.txt -r -m=f)